Master Courses Cultural Anthropology

 Historically, the course explores some of the key problems to which modern social and cultural anthropology emerged as a response.
 Thematically, we focus on major theories and debates that have informed anthropological inquiry.
 Finally, the course exemplifies how anthropologists revisit and remediate classical theoretical discussions in their analytical work today.

-Anthropology in Practice (7.5 credits)
+Anthropology and Ethnology in Practice (7.5 credits)

 Contemporary Issues in Medical Anthropology (7,5 credits)

 Medical anthropology faces today novel and productive challenges in its relation to biomedicine, public health and international health policy, whether as fields of investigation or collaboration.
 What are the specific contributions of a medical anthropological approach to carrying out research within a biomedical context, in the global north and the global south?
 Health, illness and medicine are ubiquitous in contemporary public debates, but are rarely investigated critically.
 We will examine the challenges medical anthropologists face in research collaborations with public health, international health organisations, and medical professionals.